 Although there are various disparities in the manner in which insect bites affect dogs and other animals, there are certain similarities that remain the same across the board.

-Parasitic infestations of insects are can be dealt with using shampoos in both humans and dogs, so as to avoid having to shave off the hair that forms the creatures’ habitat.
+Parasitic infestations of insects can be dealt with using shampoos in both humans and dogs.

-Allergic reactions to insect bites will usually progress over a similar timescale and in the same manner for most types of animal, enabling you to spot the symptoms of your dog going into shock in much the same way you would recognize the problem in a human.
+Allergic reactions to insect bites will usually progress over a similar timescale and in the same manner for most types of animal, enabling you to spot the symptoms of your dog suffering effects in much the same way you would recognize the problem in a human.

 How Are Insect Bites Different in Dogs, Humans and Other Animals?